uzmargomez/curriculum_vitae/README.md

 # Curriculum Vitae

-On this repository you can find my Curriculum Vitae made in $\LaTeX$.
+On this repository you can find my Curriculum Vitae made in LaTeX.

 In order to compile it, you first need to install the fonts files contained on the following directory [english/install_fonts](english/install_fonts).
-You also need to have $\LaTeX$ installed, in order to do so on Debian Linux distributions, run the following command
+You also need to have LaTeX installed, in order to do so on Debian Linux distributions, run the following command

     sudo apt-get install texlive-full